lessload/DNSCrypt-reload/README.md

 ## Con
 - you need to config *.toml manual.
 Ref: (https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Configuration)
+- Request PowerShell work on Windows 8 or above

 ## Bug
 - can not install loopback to interface that never use.